alhog/Geobox/README.md

 # References

-Please note that the references listed below are placeholders and should be replaced with the actual resources you've referenced in your yellow paper.

 1. Quantum Computing for Computer Scientists, Noson S. Yanofsky and Mirco A. Mannucci, Cambridge University Press, 2008.
 2. A Course in Computational Algebraic Number Theory, Henri Cohen, Springer, 1993.
 3. Quantum Computation and Quantum Information, Michael A. Nielsen and Isaac L. Chuang, Cambridge University Press, 2010.